-At year-end 2020 the portfolio was made up of loans to 70 clients.
-During 2021 18 new participations were taken, by the end of 2021 the Fund portfolio came out at 69 loans to FMO clients.
-Cumulatively over the life of the Fund, 103 unique loan investments have been made.
-The 18 new loan participations in 2021 have been made across ten financial institutions, six agribusiness companies and two renewable energy projects.
+At year-end 2021 the portfolio was made up of 69 loans.
+During 2022 12 new participations were taken, by the end of 2022 the Fund portfolio came out at 70 loans to FMO to 62 clients.
+Cumulatively over the life of the Fund, 116 unique loan investments have been made.
+The new loan participations in 2022 have been made across nine financial institutions, two agribusiness companies and one renewable energy project.

-Per December 2021 the total number of provisioned loan participations stood at three, while one loan participation was fully written off and removed from the provision count.
-This is the first time that one of the Fund's participations has been written off.
-As per 31 December 2021 the total provision amounts to USD 5,595,443 (2020: USD 9,234,697).
-The total level of provisions represents 3.6% of the NAV.
-The loan participation that was written off is excluded from this calculation.
+Per December 2022 the total number of provisioned loan participations stood at nine.
+As per 31 December 2022 the total provision amounts to USD 9,169,091 (2021: USD 5,595,443).
+The total level of provisions represents 6% of the NAV and covers provisions on 9 positions.